The 7 Best Sunscreens For Every Skin Situation, According To Dermatologists

 The rules of sunscreen are like the words of the national anthem: we can recite some parts with our eyes closed.
 But there are some parts we’re not all together sure about.
 Like you know you should apply a broad-spectrum SPF each day, rain or shine, no matter your skin tone.
 But, SPF20 or 30?
 And if you’re in the shade do you have to spread some?
 What if you’re dark-skinned?
 What if it makes you break out?!

 “As dermatologists, we are coming face-to-face with more and more patients with skin cancer.
 The numbers are increasing at an alarming rate and South Africa has the second-highest incidence of skin cancer in the world,” says Dr Derek Odendaal, of the South African Society for Dermatological Surgery, and one of the founding members of the Skin Cancer Foundation of South Africa (SCFSA).
+At least 20 000 South Africans are diagnosed annually with non-melanoma skin cancers, and approximately 1 500 are diagnosed with melanoma, according to the Cancer Association of South Africa.

 A study published in the Annals of Internal Medicine found that those who skipped sunscreen showed 24 percent more skin ageing than those who didn’t.
 And the scary part: melanoma, the deadliest form of skin cancer, has jumped 3.8 percent every year among women since 1995, says the Melanoma Foundation.
 Enough!
 Here’s how you can start doing some damage control (minus the pimples and blocked pores).